pISTA: preconditioned Iterative Soft Thresholding Algorithm for Graphical Lasso: The preconditioned Iterative Soft Thresholding Algorithm (pISTA)

 \subsection{Preconditioning of the Descent Direction}

 Note the following property of the Hessian in \cref{eq:grad_hessian}:

 where \(\otimes\) is the Kronecker product.
-This means that the Hessian inverse can be obtained without any computational overhead, using the typically sparse $A$ instead of the typically dense $A^{-1}$.
-Here we are interested in using this appealing property to accelerate the solution of \cref{eq:proximal_gen}, where \(H^{(k)}=\nabla^2 f(A^{(k)})\).
-To this end, we use it as a preconditioner to \(D\):
+This means that the Hessian inverse can be obtained without any computational overhead, using $A$ instead of $A^{-1}$.
+Here we are interested in using this appealing property to accelerate the solution of \cref{eq:proximal_gen}, where \(H^{(k)}=\nabla^2 f(A^{(k)})\), using the Hessian as a preconditioner.
+To this end, we define a new variable \(\Delta\) and define $D$ by:

-where \(\text{vec}\) denotes the column-stacking of a matrix into a vector.
+where \(\text{vec}()\) denotes the column-stacking of a matrix into a vector.
+We note that because \(A^{(k)}\) is positive definite, it is of full rank, and the fact that $\Delta$ is not constrained implies that $D$ is not restricted to a specific subspace.

 Denote \(W^{(k)}=(A^{(k)})^{-1}\).
 Using the preconditioned descent direction \cref{eq:D_hess} in the restricted problem \cref{eq:proximal_gen_free}, with \(H^{(k)}=\nabla^2f(A^{(k)}) = W^{(k)}\otimes W^{(k)}\), results in the following equation: